jelleh/iracing-matrix/README.md

 The goal is to build a plug and race, easy to setup, low latency gear and RPM indicator for iRacing.

+It will display your current speed and RPM on the 7 segment display
+On the left led strip you will see the braking percentage,
+and the right strip displays the RPM precentage between 70% and 100%
+The RPM led strip will blink quickly when the RPM percentage is above 99%

 <img src="./media/iracing_matrix_1.jpg" width="300" alt="Housing front"></img>
 <img src="./media/iracing_matrix_inside.jpg" width="300" alt="Housing inside"></img>
 <img src="./media/iracing_matrix_2.jpg" width="300" alt="Housing base"></img>